dsb-ifi/SPiT/README.md

 ## Installation

-We are working on releasing this package on PyPi, however, the package can currently be installed via:
+The package can currently be installed via:

 ```bash
 # HTTPS